-- 5.31.
-The Government's objectives on the location of employment proposals for office development are most recently set out in Regional Planning Guidance for Yorkshire and the Humber (RPG12) (2001) and the Governments Consultation document on proposed changes to the Use Classes Order of January 2002. - 5.32.
-These documents make clear the Government's concern that uses falling within B1a of the Use Classes order ("pure offices") in out of centre locations, can undermine the vitality of existing main centres.
+- 5.30a The Government's objectives on the location of employment proposals for office development are most recently set out in Regional Planning Guidance for Yorkshire and the Humber (RPG12) (2001). - 5.30b This document makes clear the Government's concern that uses falling within B1a of the Use Classes order ("pure offices") in out of centre locations, can undermine the vitality of existing main centres.
 Such locations also are not convenient for employees who do not have access to a car.
-Neither do they help encourage and provide people with the option of using modes of transport other than the car. - 5.33.
-The Government in RPG12 (Policy E4b) and the Use Classes consultation document, states that it wishes to promote and focus office development in city, town and district centres and near to major urban public transport interchanges.
-In this metropolitan district there are no major urban public transport interchanges outside the City and town centres.
-The Government also requires such development to reflect the scale and character of the centre to which it relates (policy E1a of RPG12).
-Therefore;
+Neither do they help encourage and provide people with the option of using modes of transport other than the car. - 5.30c The Government in RPG12 (Policy E4b) states that it wishes to promote and focus office development in city, town and district centres and near to major urban public transport interchanges.
+In this metropolitan district there are no major urban public transport interchanges outside the city and town centres.
+The Government also requires such development to reflect the scale and character of the centre to which it relates (Policy E1a of RPG12).
+Therefore:

-Policy E3A
+POLICY E3A

-PROPOSALS FOR OFFICE DEVELOPMENT SHOULD BE LOCATED IN THE CITY, TOWN AND DISTRICT CENTRES AND REFLECT THE SCALE AND CHARACTER OF THE CENTRE.
-DEVELOPMENTS ON SITES OUTSIDE THESE CENTRES WILL BE PERMITTED ONLY IF ALL OF THE FOLLOWING CRITERIA ARE SATISFIED:
+PROPOSALS FOR OFFICE DEVELOPMENT SHOULD WHEREVER POSSIBLE BE LOCATED IN THE CITY, TOWN AND DISTRICT CENTRES AND REFLECT THE SCALE AND CHARACTER OF THE CENTRE.
+OFFICE DEVELOPMENTS ON SITES OUTSIDE THESE CENTRES WILL BE ASSESSED AGAINST THE FOLLOWING CRITERIA:

-- (1) THE DEVELOPER IS ABLE TO DEMONSTRATE THAT THERE ARE NO 'ALTERNATIVE SITES WHICH ARE PRACTICAL TO DEVELOP IN THE DEFINED CENTRES, OR FAILING THAT, ADJACENT TO THE CENTRES AFTER HAVING BEEN FLEXIBLE WITH REGARD TO FORMAT, SCALE, DESIGN AND CAR PARKING; - (2) THE SCALE OF THE PROPOSAL IS COMPATIBLE WITH THE ROLE OF THE NEAREST CITY, TOWN OR DISTRICT CENTRE; - (3) THE DEVELOPMENT TOGETHER WITH RECENT AND POTENTIAL DEVELOPMENT ARISING FROM OTHER UNIMPLEMENTED PLANNING PERMISSIONS FOR OFFICE DEVELOPMENT WOULD BE UNLIKELY TO HAVE AN ADVERSE AFFECT ON FUTURE PRIVATE INVESTMENT IN THE CITY, TOWN AND DISTRICT CENTRES; - (4) THERE WOULD BE CONVENIENT ACCESS TO THE PROPOSED DEVELOPMENT FOR THE WORKFORCE BY A RANGE OF TRANSPORT MODES;

-- (5) THE DEVELOPMENT WOULD NOT LEAD TO AN INCREASE IN THE NEED TO TRAVEL AND RELIANCE ON THE PRIVATE CAR: - (6) THE DEVELOPMENT WOULD NOT UNDERMINE THE STRATEGY FOR THE CITY AND TOWN CENTRES STATED IN THE PLAN. - 5.34.
-This policy does not apply to proposals for employment developments where the offices are ancillary to the prime use such as the offices of a factory whose function is incidental and ancillary to the factory use. - 5.35.
-The strategy for the City and town centres is stated in Part One policy UDP 6 and in Part Two of the Plan where it is articulated in more detail in the retail and leisure sections of the Centres Chapter and the vision statements for each centre in the Proposal Reports. - 5.36.
-It is possible under the Town and Country Planning (Use Classes) Order 1987 for employment uses within class B1 to change to a pure office use without the need for any subsequent planning permission.
-In order to ensure the effective implementation of this policy any planning permissions granted for development falling within class B1b and class B1c on sites outside the City and town centres will be conditioned to ensure the development cannot later change to a pure office use without being the subject of further consideration by the Local Planning Authority.
+- (1) WHETHER THE DEVELOPMENT TOGETHER WITH RECENT AND POTENTIAL DEVELOPMENT ARISING FROM OTHER UNIMPLEMENTED PLANNING PERMISSIONS FOR OFFICE DEVELOPMENT WOULD BE UNLIKELY TO HAVE AN ADVERSE EFFECT ON FUTURE PRIVATE INVESTMENT IN THE CITY, TOWN AND DISTRICT CENTRES; - (2) WHETHER THERE WOULD BE CONVENIENT ACCESS TO THE PROPOSED DEVELOPMENT FOR THE WORKFORCE BY A RANGE OF TRANSPORT MODES; - (3) WHETHER THE DEVELOPMENT WOULD NOT LEAD TO AN INCREASE IN THE NEED TO TRAVEL AND RELIANCE ON THE PRIVATE CAR; - (4) WHETHER THE DEVELOPMENT WOULD NOT UNDERMINE THE STRATEGY FOR THE CITY AND TOWN CENTRES STATED IN THE PLAN; - (5) WHETHER THE NEED FOR THE DEVELOPMENT IN THE PROPOSED LOCATION HAS BEEN DEMONSTRATED. - 5.30d This Policy does not apply to proposals for employment developments where the offices are ancillary to the prime use such as the offices of a factory whose function is incidental and ancillary to the factory use. - 5.30e The strategy for the City and town centres is stated in Part One Policy UDP 6 and in Part Two of the Plan where it is articulated in more detail in the Retail and Leisure sections of the Town Centres, Retail and Leisure Developments Chapter and the vision statements for each centre in the Proposal Reports. - 5.30f It is possible under the Town and Country Planning (Use Classes) Order 1987 for employment uses within class B1 to change to a pure office use without the need for any subsequent planning permission.
+In order to ensure the effective implementation of this Policy any planning permissions granted for development falling within class B1b and class B1c on sites outside the City and town centres will be conditioned to ensure the development cannot later change to a pure office use without being the subject of further consideration by the Local Planning Authority.

-Protecting Land and Buildings in [Delete: Smaller Settlements and in the Countryside] The Rural areas.
+Protecting Land and Buildings in The Rural Areas